-The Internet is flooded with Pepsi Max’s new advertisement.
-An augmented reality screen was installed at one end of a bus shelter, on the perpetually buzzing New Oxford Street of London.
-Here’s a link to the video on You-tube, which shows the reactions of random daily commuters to outlandish phenomena, from alien abductions and flying saucers to crashing robots!
+The Internet has flooded with Experiential Marketing – Pepsi Max’s new advertisement.
+An augmented reality screen was installed at one end of a bus shelter, on the perpetually buzzing Oxford Street.
+Here’s a link to the video on YouTube.
+That shows the reactions of random daily commuters to outlandish phenomena, from alien abductions and flying saucers to crashing robots!

 This video is amongst more which are part of its “Unbelievable” campaign, a tribute to the truly unique and talented, who aren’t afraid to abandon the beaten track and fearlessly face the challenges and risks that characteristically precede the forging of an identity, truly head-and-shoulders above the me-lee.
-The campaign identifies such individuals and pairs them with equally visionary creative and directorial experts, inspiring people to seize the moment in a fresh and energetic way.
+The campaign identifies such individuals and pairs them with equally visionary creative and directorial experts.
+That inspires people to seize the moment in a fresh and energetic way.

 It’s possibly the best amongst the latest examples flying around, of what experiential marketing is—after all, how much closer under the consumer’s skin can it get, than this!
-The hoped-for reactions, of sudden shock and awe are aimed at providing the consumer with some existential food-for-thought.
+The hoped-for reactions, of sudden shock and awe, have aimed at providing the consumer with some existential food for thought.